 Before I had time to bid a hasty farewell, a grizzled gentleman with a scraggly grey beard and a myriad of wrinkles stepped forward from the group to speak with me.
 According to Fundiswa, he cautioned that the Inkanyamba was an exceedingly dangerous creature of a vicious disposition, a destructive force of nature that needed to be treated with great respect and caution at all times.
 I scoffed at the old man as we continued onward, confident that I could handle any adversity that comes my way.
 Nevertheless, from this encounter onward we would make sure to avoid encounters with wandering tribesmen whenever possible.

-Further into the river valleys, we chanced upon many prides of were-lionesses, an emblematic favourite among the masses of the British Empire, who we witnessed either lounging in the strong sun or flexing their bronzed muscles in acts of wrestling.
-To some this wrestling may seem playful, but it has a deeper significance, for were-lionesses are always seeking to one-up each other and prove their dominance.
+Further into the river valleys, we chanced upon many prides of were-lionesses, an emblematic favourite among the masses of the British Empire.
+We witnessed some lounging in the strong sun, their largely humanoid bodies drawing the eyes to leonine fur that only covered their forearms and the thighs downward, each tapering off into into a pair of large fearsome paws.
+Others we found swaying tails and flexing their bronzed muscles in acts of wrestling, claws always retracted, which to some may seem playful.
+Howbeit, there lies a deeper significance, for were-lionesses are always seeking to one-up each other and prove their dominance.
 Even when laying with a man, they are said to be quite aggressive.

 Crossing over into the savanna there were countless herds of roaming centaurs to be found, but unlike the monochromatic centaurs of Europe, these women evoked the Zebra and had white stripes streaking all across their sleek black equine bodies.
 Standing out amongst the herds were women who had gone so far as to paint the skin of their human-half, or dye their hair, with white streaks.
 Fundiswa informed me that no Boer has ever managed to incapacitate or abduct one of these zebrataurs, their wild spirits unwavering.